programmingprincess/Recipe-App/README.md

 **Optional** features implemented:

+- [ ] Startup screen with app logo
 - [ ] User can save default ingredients
 - [ ] User can get recipes by catergories